 If you’ve been here before, then you might have noticed my love affair with bourbon.
 I put it in desserts, in dinner recipes, and of course in cocktails.
-I love the rich, mellow flavor of bourbon with its maple and vanilla and caramel notes.
+I love the rich, mellow flavor with its maple and vanilla and caramel notes.
 It’s just so friendly with the way I like to cook and eat!

 Though I will admit that you almost didn’t get this cocktail.